-For an individual without official documents life can be really tough.
+For an individual without official documents, life can be really tough.
 The simplest daily task requires a Herculean effort to be completed.
-Finding a job, sending your children to school, accessing health care services, or even being able to rent a house are things that most of the time are impossible.
-Let alone the psychological impact of having your birth country reject you and classify you as an undocumented foreigner.
+Finding a job, sending your children to school, accessing health care services, or even renting a house are things that most often are impossible.
+The psychological impact of having your birth country reject you and classify you as an undocumented immigrant is likewise problematic.

 The example of Giannis Antetokounmpo and his brothers is striking.
-All they had was a paper from school with their name and a simple word next to the field of nationality: ”Allodapos,” which is Greek for ”foreigner.”
-Neither a passport nor an ID card.
+All they had was a paper from school with their name and a simple word next to the field of nationality: ”allodapos,” a Greek for ”foreigner.”
+They had neither a passport nor an ID card.

-Speaking with Greek Reporter, Tzikas, explains how Giannis, Alexandros and the rest of the young boys of the family struggled with racism and rejection due to the color of their skin.
+In speaking recently with Greek Reporter, Tzikas, explains how Giannis, Alexandros, and the rest of the family’s young boys struggled with racism and rejection due to their skin color.

-When he saw Alexandros, Giannis’ young brother, being friends with youngsters who were not up to his family’s standards, he asked him to stop following them.
+When he saw Alexandros, Giannis’ younger brother, having befriended youngsters who were not considered equals, he asked him to stop following them.

-It was then when Alexandros said ”but, Sir, I’m a child as well, I want to play but no one wants to play with me.”
+It was then that Alexandros said, ”But, Sir, I’m a child as well, [and] I want to play, but no one wants to play with me.”

-Tzikas was shocked; it was that moment when he realized that things most people take for granted are what migrants like the kids of the Antetokounmpo family need the most: to be accepted.
+Tzikas was shocked; it was that moment when he realized that things most people take for granted are what migrants like the kids of the Antetokounmpo family are what they most need—namely, to be accepted.

-To be accepted in a society that, according to Tzikas, has members who, hypocritically now congratulate them but “used to call them derogatory names, and were chasing them with broomsticks.
+Unfortunately, this means being accepted in a society that, according to Tzikas, has members who hypocritically now congratulate them but “used to call them derogatory names and chase them with broomsticks.”

-“We all know that most migrants are willing to take any job in order to survive in the country where they live.
-That’s what Giannis Antetokoumpo did when he left high school.
+“We all know that most migrants are willing to take any job in order to survive in the country where they live,” he said, and “that’s what Giannis Antetokoumpo did when he left high school.”

-”He came to me and said now that I finished school, I can work,” Tzikas tells Greek Reporter.
-The cafe owner, however, told him that instead of getting a low-paying job, he should keep on playing basketball.
+”He came to me and said he could now work since he had finished school,” Tzikas told Greek Reporter.
+The café owner, however, told him that instead of getting a low-paying job, he should keep on playing basketball.
 This is perhaps what changed Giannis’ life forever.

-The example of the Greek Freak is a clear indication of what the children of undocumented migrants have to go through.
-They have to find any kind of low-paying job in order to assist their families; they often can’t afford the ”luxuries” of sports.
+The example of the Greek Freak is a clear indication of what children of undocumented migrants must endure.
+They are forced to find any type of low-paying job in order to assist their families, and they often can’t afford the ”luxury” of sports.

 The Stories of Manolis and Sam

-In an interview with Greek Reporter, Manolis (Manuel) Oogkounlegie and Sam (who did not want his last name on record), two young men in their early thirties who were raised and still live in Greece, spoke about their personal experiences in the country regarding racism, life opportunities and nationality; at a time when everyone loves a young man who looks so much like them, Giannis Antetokounmpo.
+In an interview with Greek Reporter, Manolis (Manuel) Oogkounlegie and Sam (who did not want his last name on record), two young men in their early thirties who were raised and continue to live in Greece, spoke out about their personal experiences in the country regarding racism, life opportunities, and nationality at a time when everyone is awestruck by a young man who looks so much like them—Giannis Antetokounmpo.

-He was born in Greece to parents who had come to the country decades ago.
-He was raised in this country, he went to school and learned the language, he even graduated from a nursing school.
+He was born in Greece to parents who had arrived to the country decades ago.
+He was raised in this country, he went to school and learned the language, and he even graduated from a nursing school.